LLaRA: Large Language-Recommendation Assistant: Large Language-Recommendation Assistant (LLaRA)

 \subsection{Item Representation}

+\textbf{{Textual Token Representation.}} Textual features of items, such as titles and descriptions, are the key to harnessing the commonsense knowledge inherent in LLMs.
+Formally, for an item $i$ with the text metadata $txt_i$, we obtain its textual tokens $\text{<}\mathbf{emb_t^i}\text{>}$ as follows:

+where $\textbf{LLM-TKZ}(\cdot)$ presents the LLM tokenizer and word embedding layer, encapsulating the process of transforming textual metadata into token representations.
+Such textual token representations of items, residing within the language space, are inherently compatible with LLMs.

-Conventional sequential recommender models, such as GRU4Rec \cite{GRU4Rec}, Caser \cite{Caser}, and SASRec \cite{SASRec}, effectively capture sequential patterns within ID-based item embeddings after training on the historical interaction data.
-Formally, for item $i$, we obtain its ID-based representation in the space of the traditional recommendation model $\textbf{SR}$ as:
+\textbf{{Behavioral Token Representation.}} In parallel, conventional sequential recommender models, such as GRU4Rec \cite{GRU4Rec}, Caser \cite{Caser}, and SASRec \cite{SASRec}, effectively capture sequential patterns within ID-based item embeddings after training on the historical interaction data.
+Formally, for item $i$, its ID-based representation learned by the conventional recommendation model is expressed as: